jamesbachini/Bitcoin-Prediction-Model/Readme.md

 This repository contains scripts and machine learning models for predicting Bitcoin prices using Keras and Tensorflow.

+The full tutorial for this script is available here: https://jamesbachini.com/chatgpt-keras-bitcoin-bot/

 Below are the instructions on how to use each script.

 ## Table of Contents